OpenOffice.org: History

 In April 2011, Oracle ceased development of OpenOffice and laid off the remaining team.
 While Oracle did not publicly state its reasons, speculation ranged from the project's declining community support to commercial considerations.
 In June 2011, Oracle donated the OpenOffice.org trademarks and codebase to the Apache Software Foundation.
-The code was relicensed under the Apache License at the request of IBM, which existing contractual interests in the code and preferred a permissive license.
+The code was relicensed under the Apache License at the request of IBM, with existing contractual interests in the code and preferred a permissive license.
 This donation became the foundation for the ongoing Apache OpenOffice project.

 Governance

 During Sun's sponsorship, the OpenOffice.org project was governed by the Community Council, comprising OpenOffice.org community members.
 The Community Council suggested project goals and coordinated with producers of derivatives on long-term development planning issues.

 Both Sun and Oracle are claimed to have made decisions without consulting the Council or in contravention to the council's recommendations, leading to the majority of outside developers leaving for LibreOffice.
-Oracle demanded in October 2010 that all Council members involved with the Document Foundation step down, leaving the Community Council composed only of Oracle employees.
+Oracle demanded in October 2010 that all Council members involved with The Document Foundation step down, leaving the Community Council composed only of Oracle employees.